 Title: Commissioning and Education Programs Supervisor, Director General Military Careers

 Each international student enrolled in Queen’s School of Medicine is responsible for paying annual fees.
 These fees include tuition, student activity fees, and a university health insurance premium.
 Please note: These fees are subject to change each academic year.
 The fees listed do not include books and equipment, housing and food, or other living expenses.
-There are no admissions scholarships or bursaries available to international students at this time.
+There are no admissions scholarships or bursaries available to international students currently.

-MD/PhD and MD/Master's Program
+MD/PhD and MD/Master's Applicants

 The combined MD/PhD and MD/ Master’s Programs provide benefits to both scholarship and to the professional development of physician-scientists by allowing better integration of clinical and research training experiences, and also provide better opportunities for fostering translational research.